surifirstpin/biplus_documentation/docs/DataRun.md

 ## Find

-To find the specific field value from the data extracted click on **Find**  field drop down.
+To find the specific field value from the data extracted click on **Find** in the  field drop down.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/0c61b3a711f6de1821fa63350eaa8f2e11e84486/images/find.png)